TorBrit/sf-bikeindex/docs/poa.md

 ### Considerations:

 - Since this is a small app, can we do without (many) additional packages?
+  - This app is ideally lightweight.
   - We don't have much state or any authentication.
   - Tailwind is good enough for simple and fast UI design.
-Angular Material could've worked as well, though it is a much heavier package and this app is lightweight.
+Angular Material could work as well, though it is a much heavier package with predefined components we're probably not going to use. and

 - We are going to need tests.
 Which ones?

   - Unit tests seems like no-brainer.
 Angular has built-in support.
   - Integration / scenario testing is nice, but don't feel like the highest priority for this one.
   - E2E requires a testing framework like Playwright, check if that impacts anything.
-Seems very useful for this project though.
+Seems useful, though check if it doesn't generate overhead.

 - Jest vs Jasmine - Angular comes with Jasmine but it requires some additional dependencies for things like mocking, making it slower.
 Jest in turn doesn't need a web runner and thus cannot do more complex stuff with state (Signals) for example.
+  - For our case, both suffice.
+Jasmine seems easier to start with because out of the out-of-the-box integration.
   - Further reading: https://dev.to/this-is-angular/angular-testing-in-2023-past-present-and-future-j5m
-  - Also goes into detail about replacing Jasmine for Jest and the amount of support for both frameworks.

 - Caching: can we hold data for a while?
   - Can Angular Signals also help us with simpler state actions not requiring cache?

 - Translation files.
-Check Bouwkennis (`@ngx-translate/core`).
+Check other projects (`@ngx-translate/core`).

 ### BikeIndex API